agalev/FitPursuit/README.md

 ❖ Before you start, make sure you obtain your own [`Strava API Key`](https://developers.strava.com)

+❖ Navigate to https://www.strava.com/settings/api and make a record of your Client ID and Client Secret.
+You will need these to access the Strava API later.

 ❖ Clone/fork the repo.
 This is a monorepo, containing the `client` and `server` applications.

 ### For `client`:

+❖ Navigate to the `client` folder where the `package.json` file is located.

+❖ Run `npm install` which installs the necessary dependencies.

+❖ Create a `.env.local` file which contains environment variables.
+The necessary env variables for the frontend applications are:
+- NEXT_PUBLIC_STRAVA_CLIENT_ID='*YOUR STRAVA API CLIENT ID*'
+- NEXT_PUBLIC_STRAVA_CLIENT_SECRET='*YOUR STRAVA API CLIENT SECRET*'
+- NEXTAUTH_URL=http://localhost:3000/auth Note: Change port if you decide to run the application on a different port.
+- NEXTAUTH_SECRET='*Generate your own random string*'

+❖ Finally, run `npm run dev` to start the application and navigate to http://localhost:3000

+### For `server`:

-❖ After you've done so, make sure you are running [`Python 3.11`](https://www.python.org/downloads/release/python-3110/)
+❖ Make sure you are running [`Python 3.11`](https://www.python.org/downloads/release/python-3110/)

-❖ Navigate to the Root folder where the `Pipfile` file is located.
+❖ Navigate to the `server` folder where the `Pipfile` file is located.

+❖ Create a `.env` file which contains environment variables.
+The necessary env variables for the backend applications are:
+- SECRET_KEY=*Generate your own random string with `python -c 'import os; print(os.urandom(16))'`*
+- DATABASE_URI=*Link to your postgres db.
+You can use SQLite alternatively*
+- MAIL_USERNAME=*E-mail address used for the feedback form*
+- MAIL_PASSWORD=*Password associated with email adress*

 ❖ Run `pipenv install` then enter the shell with `pipenv shell`

+❖ Run `flask db init` `flask db revision --autogenerate -m 'create tables'` `flask db upgrade` to create the tables in the database.

+❖ Run `python seed.py` to execute the seeding script which populates the database with some dummy data.

-❖ Type `python main.py` to start the application.
+❖ Finally, run `python app.py` to start the application.

 ***Please reach out if you have suggestions, run into hurdles or have questions regarding the setup.***